spinalcordtoolbox/spinalcordtoolbox/documentation/source/tutorials/pages/registration_to_template.rst

    sct_warp_template -d t2.nii.gz -w warp_template2anat.nii.gz -a 0 -qc ~/qc_singleSubj

-   # Input arguments:
+:Input arguments:
-   #   - d: Destination image the template will be warped to.
+   - ``-d`` : Destination image the template will be warped to.
-   #   - w: Warping field (template space to anatomical space).
+   - ``-w`` : Warping field (template space to anatomical space).
-   #   - a: Whether or not to also warp the white matter atlas.
-(If '-a 1' is specified, 'label/atlas' will also be output.)
+   - ``-a`` : Whether or not to also warp the white matter atlas.
+(If ``-a 1`` is specified, ``label/atlas/`` will also be warped.)
-   #   - qc: Directory for Quality Control reporting.
+   - ``-qc`` : Directory for Quality Control reporting.
 QC reports allow us to evaluate the results slice-by-slice.

-   # Output:
-   #   - label/template/: This directory contains the entirety of the PAM50 template, transformed into the subject
-   #                      space (i.e. the t2.nii.gz anatomical image).
+:Output files/folders:

-The output directory (``label/template``) contains 15 template objects, which can then be used to compute metrics for different regions of the spinal cord.
-An in-depth description of the template objects can be found on the :ref:`pam50` page.
+   - ``label/template/`` : This directory contains the 15 PAM50 template objects that have been transformed into the subject space (i.e. the t2.nii.gz anatomical image).
+These files can be used to compute metrics for different regions of the spinal cord.
+For further details on the template itself, visit the :ref:`pam50` page.

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/master/registration_to_template/io-sct_warp_template.png
    :align: center